appwebtech/Jenkins-Docker-Terraform-Ansible/README.md

 ![image-8a](./images/image-8a.png)

 I've also added my DockerHub credentials in Jenkins and configured it to authorize Jenkins access to my DockerHub repos.
 I won't specify the repo hostname like in Nexus, just the env variables of my credentials which are bound by Jenkins and supplied by secret texts.
-If my build fails, then I'll know I have chosen the wrong credential, presumably that of GitHub as I use the same usernames but with different passwords.
+If my build fails, then I'll know I chose the wrong credential, presumably that of GitHub as I use the same usernames but with different passwords.

 ![image-9](./images/image-9.png)

 My first build failed due to authorization issue stemming from GitHub credentials, so I swapped with the DockerHub ones and the build was successful.
-I will run another build to check the idempotent nature of Jenkins builds in DockerHub and there was no additional image created which is cool because there was no change in dependencies.
+I will run another build to check the idempotent nature of Jenkins builds in DockerHub and there was no additional image created which confirms the idempotency of Jenkins.

 ![image-10](./images/image-10.png)

 The image was successfully pushed in DockerHub and I will use it later on to automate other tasks.
 Something to note in freestyle jobs like the one I just did is that they are not ideal for Jenkins CI/CD pipeline due to the considerable amount of time taken to configure Jenkins.
-On the other hand, Groovy scripts are used to run pipeline jobs.
+On the other hand, Groovy scripts are ideal for running pipeline jobs.

 ![image-11](./images/image-11.png)

 <details>